imzahidhasan/FilterFlex_server/README.md

 URI=mongodb+srv://<username>:<password>@cluster0.ek5qasv.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

-    Replace `your_database` with the name of your MongoDB database.
+    Replace `username and password` with the name of your MongoDB database username and password.

     Ensure MongoDB is running locally or configure the URI to connect to a remote MongoDB instance.